GUDHI/gudhi-devel/.github/next_release.md

 - Installation
      - CMake 3.8 is the new minimal standard to compile the library.
-     - Support for oneAPI TBB (instead of deprecated TBB) to take full advantage of multicore performance
+     - Support for oneAPI TBB (instead of deprecated TBB) to take advantage of multicore performance.

 - [Python documentation](https://gudhi.inria.fr/python/latest/installation.html)
      - [pydata-sphinx-theme](https://pydata-sphinx-theme.readthedocs.io/en/stable/) is the new sphinx theme of the python documentation.